macintoshplus/php/README.md

 # php70
-Docker Image With PHP56 and many tools !
+Docker Image With PHP 7.0 and many tools !

 Dev tools :